-Vision Research has this week taken the wraps of its new line of high-speed digital cameras, introducing the Vision Research’s M110, M310, and M120 which have been designed to capture images we would normally not see with the human eye using their super slow motion capture.
+Vision Research has this week taken the wraps off its new line of high-speed digital cameras, introducing the Vision Research’s M110, M310, and M120.
+These cameras have been meticulously designed to capture images that are typically beyond the perception of the human eye, thanks to their super slow-motion capture capabilities.

 Source: Engadget